ammdias/finctrl/MANUAL.md

      to the March 12th of 2021 (assuming 2021 is the current year).

      The words `today` or `now` may be used in replacement of the current date.
-     Also, in all cases the date is optional, simply omitting it will imply the current date.

-   * Text values with spaces must be surrounded by single- or double-quotes.
+   * Text values with spaces must be enveloped by single- or double-quotes.
-     If a text value has either single- or double-quotes it must be surrounded by the other type of quotes.
+     If a text value has single-quotes, use double-quotes to envelop it and vece-versa.

    * List values, used when entering tags, are text values separated by commas.
-     Same rule applies as for text values: if any value of the list has spaces or quotes, the whole list must be surrounded by the other kind of quotes.
+     Same rule applies as for text values: if any value of the list has spaces or quotes, the whole list must be enveloped by the other kind of quotes.
      Example:
      * `food,vegetables`
      * `'car, washing liquid'`

-6. If a line of the output of a command is longer than the terminal width, it will be truncated and end with an ellipsis (`...`).
+7. If a line of the output of a command is longer than the terminal width, it will be truncated and end with an ellipsis (`...`).
 If the output has more lines than fit in the terminal height then the output will be split in pages and at the end of each page you will have the option to go to the next page